Connect to a Kafka cluster

 If you are connecting from a private subnet to a cluster in a private subnet, you can use the DNS address or the private IP address.

-We recommend connecting via the DNS address.
-The cluster uses the master discovery mechanism for DNS addresses; the address is tied to the node role, not the node itself.
-If the master is unavailable, one of the replicas becomes the new master and the address moves to the new node along with the role.
+We recommend connecting using a DNS address.
+A master discovery mechanism is used for DNS addresses in a cluster: the address is bound to a node role, not to the node itself.
+If the master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.

-When connecting via a private IP address, the master discovery mechanism is not used.
-If one of the replicas becomes the new master, the master's IP address will change, and the connection using the old IP address will stop working.
+When connecting using a private IP address, the master discovery mechanism is not used.
+If one of the replicas becomes the new master, the master's IP address will change, and the connection via the old IP address will stop working.

 To connect from another private subnet, first connect both private subnets to the Cloud Router.